caemar/mas-install-letsencrypt/README.md

 All steps must be executed in both Namespaces mas-_instance_-core and mas-_instance_-manage excpept for the cluster resource ClusterIssuer.

 This document includes modified ansible scripts that replace ansible scripts in the operators.
-The modified ansible scrips with create Ingress instead Routes.
+The modified ansible scripts with create Ingress instead Routes.

 ## Create letsencrypt ClusterIssuer